AhmedHosny2024/liberary-and-tasks-managment/backend/README.md

 - **Loan**: Represents the relation between user and book.
 It has attributes like `loan_id`, `borrowed_at`, `returnDate`, `return_date`, `user` and `book` .
 The `loan_id` is the primary key.

+- we add composite index om `borrowed_at` and `book` to speed up the query to get the books borrowed by a user.

 ### Hoe to run the code
 * add .env file containing the following variables:
 ```bash